Douglas Christopher Steele, Fentanyl Distribution, Texas 2024

-Acting U.S. Attorney Margaret Leachman for the Western District of Texas made the announcement.
+U.S. Attorney Jaime Esparza of the Western District of Texas made the announcement regarding the case.

-HSI and TX DPS CID investigated the case with assistance from the Alpine Police Department, Brewster County Sheriff’s Office, and the U.S. Postal Inspection Service.
+Homeland Security Investigations and the Texas Department of Public Safety Criminal Investigation Division are investigating the case with assistance from the Alpine Police Department, Brewster County Sheriff's Office, and the U.S. Postal Inspection Service.

-Assistant U.S. Attorney Amy Greenbaum prosecuted the case.
+Assistant U.S. Attorney Amy Greenbaum is prosecuting the case.

 Key Facts